A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Discussion

 \section{Discussion}

-The two flares, which have been investigated in this work, are amongst the the best-studied solar flares ever, making them excellent candidates for a comparative Sun-as-a-star study where high-resolution observations are compared to one-dimensional disk-integrated spectra.
-In order to facilitate this, we break down this section into a stellar part, where only disk-integrated information is considered, a solar part where the high resolution aspects are explored, and a final solar-stellar part where both aspects are combined.
+The two flares, that have been investigated in this work, are amongst the best-studied solar flares ever, making them excellent candidates for a comparative Sun-as-a-star study where high-resolution observations are compared to one-dimensional disk-integrated spectra.
+In order to facilitate this, we break down this section into a stellar part, where only disk-integrated information is considered, a solar part where the high-resolution aspects are explored, and a final solar-stellar part where both aspects are combined.